-Two domains assessing an individual's pain over the past two weeks used Numeric Pain Rating (NPR) scales.
-Domain One assessed average, highest, and lowest pain from zero (no pain) to ten (worst pain I've ever had).
-Domain Two asked whether they experienced pain flares, the frequency, average duration, the severity of and distress caused by these flares from zero (none) to ten (the worst possible severity/distress).
+Two domains assessing an individual's pain over the past two weeks used numeric pain rating (NPR) scales.
+Domain 1 assessed average, highest, and lowest pain from 0 (no pain) to 10 (worst pain I've ever had).
+Domain 2 asked whether they experienced pain flares, the frequency, average duration, the severity of and distress caused by these flares from 0 (none) to 10 (the worst possible severity/distress).